Municipal finances in crisis: Johannesburg and Cape Town in historical comparison

 In the three years 2008/09, 2009/10 and 2010/11, Johannesburg’s actual audited total operating expenditure exceeded the original budgets.
 The situation stabilised thereafter and over the last decade and a half actual expenditure has quite closely matched – and for most years has fallen below – the original budget projections.
 While it is positive that actual expenditure has in general not exceeded budgets, weaker operating expenditure relative to intention is not inherently good, and may reflect an inability to spend effectively, including on crucial objectives such as repairs and maintenance.
 So the comparatively wide gap between budgets and actuals in the City of Cape Town in the years 2015/16 through 2020/21 is no less a concern than its surge of actual expenditure in excess of budget in 2021/22.

-However, the most noteworthy, and concerning trend in the graph is the spike in actual audited operating expenditure in Johannesburg in 2022/23 (some R1 billion over budget) and 2023/24, (more than R1,5 billion over budget).
-In 2024/25, Johannesburg budgeted for a far smaller increase in total operating expenditure than in previous years.
-It remains to be seen whether final actual operating expenditure was contained within this lower limit.
-Unwisely perhaps, the 2025/26 budget anticipates a further 7% growth in operating expenditure, from an estimated R75,4 billion to R80,6 billion.
+However, the most noteworthy and concerning trend in the graph is Johannesburg's recent spike of total operating expenditure in excess of what was originally budgeted for.
+In 2022/23 the City went some R1 billion over budget, and in 2023/24 more than R1,5 billion over.
+In 2024/25, Johannesburg budgeted for a far smaller increase in total operating expenditure.
+Though final audited results are not yet available, Johannesburg's own S71 reporting indicates that it was not able to contain expenditure within this more prudent limit, and has spent more than R2,2 billion over budget in the last financial year.
+Unwisely perhaps, the 2025/26 budget anticipates a further 7% growth in operating expenditure, from an estimated R75,6 billion to R80,6 billion.

 It is worth exploring the main drivers of operating expenditure growth over the years.
-The three panels in Figure 6 compare the two cities on actual operating expenditure for five main items: employee costs; bulk purchases of water and electricity; infrastructure repairs and maintenance; finance costs (the capital redemption and interest the cities must pay on loans from the private sector for capital expenditure); and debt impairment (money set aside for bad debts on unpaid accounts for services).3 Figure 6a and 6b give the actual expenditures on these items for the City of Johannesburg and City of Cape Town respectively, with the starting value in 2008/09 and 2024/25 shown.
+Figure 6 compares the two cities on actual operating expenditure for five main items: employee costs; bulk purchases of water and electricity; infrastructure repairs and maintenance; finance costs (the capital redemption and interest the cities must pay on loans from the private sector for capital expenditure); and debt impairment (money set aside for bad debts on unpaid accounts for services).
+Figure 6a and 6b give the actual expenditures on these items for the City of Johannesburg and City of Cape Town respectively, with the starting value in 2008/09 and 2024/25 shown.
 The exception is repairs and maintenance, for which no figure is available for either city for 2008/09, and so the 2009/10 actual is used.

 Figure 6c then illustrates growth over the period to 2024/25 by indexing all numbers to the same starting point of 100 for 2008/09 (with the exception of repairs and maintenance since no data was available for either city for 2008/09, so the curve is indexed to 100 for the following year 2009/10).
 This approach allows for growth in each item to be measured on a comparable basis.
 The red line shows inflation, also indexed to 100.
 Put simply, the value of R100 in June 2009, adjusted for inflation, would now be R216,6 in June 2025 – a 216,6% increase.